-- Substitute 100% whole grain breads, crackers etc for their refined counterparts.
+- Substitute 100% whole grain bread, crackers, etc., for their refined counterparts.
 Numerous brands are available.
-Check out the newer 100% whole grain crackers – Multigrain Wheat Thins, Triscuits, Ak-mak, Kashi Heart to Heart ect.
-Many provide 3 grams of fiber per serving.
+Check out the newer 100% whole grain crackers – Multigrain Wheat Thins, Triscuits, Ak-mak, Kashi Heart to Heart etc. Many provide 3 grams of fiber per serving.

 - Choose multigrain pasta over regular.
 I love the taste of Barilla Plus.

 To get the most health and metabolic benefits from the fiber you eat, you need to have an abundance of good bacteria residing in your colon.
 Here are the key strategies for establishing and maintaining a robust supply of fat-fighting beneficial gut bacteria.

 - Eat an abundance of plant-based, high fiber foods as noted above.
 Good bacteria “feed” off of fiber and the more real–food fiber you eat, the more good bacteria you will have in your gut.
 This is THE MOST POWERFUL and EFFECTIVE of all five of these strategies.
 Honestly, if you do not eat an abundance of fiber, success is IMPOSSIBLE.

 - Include probiotic foods regularly in your diet – yogurt, kefir, tempeh, sauerkraut, kimchi, and any other “fermented” foods that contain live bacteria.

 - Do not take antibiotics unless medically indicated.
 And if you must take an antibiotic, be sure to take a daily probiotic supplement as directed (they are over-the-counter) while you are on the antibiotic and for two full weeks thereafter.